gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 Effective Date: 12/8/2025

 These Recurring Message Terms and Conditions ("Terms") govern your participation in and use of SMS/text message services ("Messaging Service") provided by Let’s Play N Grow (“we,” “us,” “our”).
-By opting in to receive text messages from Let’s Play N Grow, you agree to these Terms as well as our Privacy Policy.
+By opting in to receive customer care text messages from Let’s Play N Grow, you agree to these Terms as well as our Privacy Policy.

 Message Types